Oghma-Infinium/Vagabond/Documentation/GAMEPLAY.md

     -  respawn at a nearby location.
     -  Enter a crawl state for 30 seconds and de-aggro the enemies, after which you stand back up.
   - I highly encourage to respect the death system instead of reloading save after dying.
 Reloading saves after combat is very bad for save health and risks getting your save corrupted, especially in a modlist this large.

+### Crime

+-[Crime Bounty Decay SE](https://www.nexusmods.com/skyrimspecialedition/mods/25457) makes bounties slowly decay by default.
+You can speed that up with some perks.
+-[Book of Shadows](https://www.nexusmods.com/skyrimspecialedition/mods/76086) adds a mask mechanic for evading bounties.
+When wearing a mask, the bounty accumulates for the mask only.
+When not wearing the mask, your bounty is not recognized by guards.
+  - As of update 1.2.4, you will start the game with a mask in your inventory.

 ### Perk Tweaks